 Sweden’s biggest claim to family-friendly fame, however, is the 480 days of parental leave when a couple gives birth or adopts a child, with 390 of those days being covered at 80% of normal salary.
 Maybe you can take some of that time to visit one of Sweden’s 95,700 lakes, where you might catch a glimpse of the Northern Lights or perhaps one of the many moose that call this country home.
 With 52% of the country’s energy coming from renewable resources, you can rest assured that Sweden’s wild landscapes will be safe.
 All that said?
 Sweden is the 8th most expensive country in Europe.

 Denmark has long been lauded as one of the happiest countries in the world.
 It might be in large part to their extremely family-positive approach to living: in such a small country, communities are tight-knit and live close together.
 Children play freely in the streets, and space for that play is prioritized over cars — and Denmark has one of the lowest crime rates in the world.
 Woodland schools are incredibly popular, where learning experiences are housed outside and the teachers are predominantly male.
 Schooling experiences are focused less on testing and more on raising a socially connected, whole child — which does mean Denmark’s children don’t perform as well on international testing standards, but its citizens don’t seem to care.
 Unemployment is a low 4.4%, and there is little in the way of a socioeconomic divide.
-Childcare is heavily subsidized by the government and “flexi-working” is quite common, which each parent permitted to leave work early twice a week to pick up the children from school rather than send them to after school programming.
-Maternity and paternity leave are generous, with the father receiving 14 days plus 224 days that can be used for either parent.
+Childcare is heavily subsidized by the government and “flex-working” is quite common, which each parent permitted to leave work early twice a week to pick up the children from school rather than send them to after-school programming.
+Maternity and paternity leave is generous, with the father receiving 14 days plus 224 days that can be used for either parent.

 Ever since the book Raising Bebé, you’ve been thinking that France is the way to go.
 They have highly respected, though very strict, school systems that produce high test scores.
-School generally starts early with breakfast provided, and teachers take a very active role in nurturing children through the day.
+Schools generally start early with breakfast provided, and teachers take a very active role in nurturing children through the day.
 You’ll likely find the pace and approach of life in France to differ greatly from the United States — plan to spend more time eating, more time shopping at specialty bakeries and boulangeries, and more time at home with your family.
 The pace of life emphasizes family and leisure over work — a welcome change, and an opportunity to take advantage of the lovely Mediterranean coastline, the rolling hills of the Loire Valley, and the gorgeous countryside just outside of every city.
 The French certainly value their green spaces.
 The cost of living in France is tenth in the EU, though Paris ranks as one of the most expensive cities in the world.
 Do your work ahead of time and learn French.
 Unlike some other EU countries, you’ll certainly struggle if you don’t have at least cursory knowledge.

 Mothers receive 16 weeks of maternity leave, and fathers receive 11 days at full pay plus the option for up to six months at decreased pay.
 Healthcare is universal, so once you gain citizenship, you’re tapped into a wealth of social services.